McNoswald/Sia-OS/README.md

 # Sia-OS
 A Command Line Operating System created in C# using Cosmos OS

-HOW TO INSTALL SIA OS:
+HOW TO RUN SIA OS:

 1. Download Sia OS iso